georchestra/georchestra.github.io/_posts/2013-02-20-new-demo-site-sdi.georchestra.org.md

 ---

 <p>We have a dedicated demo site !</p>
-<p><a href="http://sdi.georchestra.org/" hreflang="en">http://sdi.georchestra.org/</a> will publish modules builds on a regular
+<p><a href="https://sdi.georchestra.org/" hreflang="en" data-proofer-ignore>http://sdi.georchestra.org/</a> will publish modules builds on a regular
 basis to review and test the new features.
-We are using <a href="http://sdi.georchestra.org/ci/" hreflang="en">continuous integration with
+We are using <a href="https://sdi.georchestra.org/ci/" hreflang="en" data-proofer-ignore>continuous integration with
 Jenkins</a> to maintain a local repository, to build and deploy the modules and to perform scheduled tasks.
 The 8-cores server is operated by the PSC members.</p>